StevenRice99/COMP-4770/readme.md

 - Given my approach was completely from scratch, parameters are different, so I will outline those which I have created below.
   - Core Parameters on the "Soldier Agent Manager":
     - **Soldiers Per Team**: How many soldiers to have on each team which can be between 1 and 15.
 My computer was easily capable of running 15, but I didn't bother trying more as the map was packed with 30 total soldiers as was.
+Set to 15.
     - **Health**: How much health soldiers have.
+Set to 100.
     - **Respawn**: The respawn time in seconds.
+Set to 10 seconds.
     - **Pickup Timer**: How long pickups are disabled for after being picked up.
+Set to 10 seconds.
     - **Memory Time**: How long enemies that soldiers see or hear will remain in memory.
+Set to 5 seconds.
     - **Low Health**: The health limit of which below a soldier will consider itself as being at low health.
+Set to 50.
     - **Max Wait Time**: After reaching a destination, this is the maximum time in seconds a soldier will stay in the same place before deciding on a new place to move to.
+Set to 5 seconds.
     - **Distance Close**: If an enemy is closer than this many units it will be considered close.
+Set to 10 units.
     - **Distance Far**: If an enemy is farther than this many units it will be considered far.
+Set to 20 units.
-    - **Volume**: How loud the sounds are. _This has no impact on soldiers, they will still "hear" shots themselves, this is simply for your own audio level._
+    - **Volume**: How loud the sounds are. _This has no impact on soldiers, they will still "hear" shots themselves, this is simply for your own audio level._ Set to 1%.
   - Weapons Parameters:
     - All Weapons Parameters:
       - **Max Ammo**: How much ammo a soldier can carry for this weapon.